opsec12/ElasticPython/Project_Neural/readme.md

-# Neural Network from Scratch
+# Neural Network

-Built a fully-connected feedforward neural network using only NumPy — no PyTorch, no TensorFlow.
+Built a fully-connected feedforward neural network using only NumPy no PyTorch, no TensorFlow.
 The goal was to actually understand what's happening under the hood rather than just calling `.fit()` on a black box.

 ## What's implemented